mpodlasin/mpodlasin-website/src/pages/articles/haskell-i.md

 ```
 test.hs:3:1: error: parse error on input ‘|’
  |
 3 | | b = False
  | ^
 ```

 Indenting code makes it more readable for humans and - as you can see - also helps the compiler understand that a given line is still a part of the definition that began in the previous line.

-How much you indent the code is not actually important to the compiler - it has to be at least one space.
+How much you indent the code is not important to the compiler - it has to be at least one space.
 But adding a few more spaces is better to keep the code nicely formatted for humans.

 So we have written `myNot` in 3 different ways.
 Which one you prefer depends on you.
 Nevertheless, it's extremely valuable to get to know all 3 constructs that we've used - if then else, pattern matching and guards - because they appear almost all the time in Haskell code.